Student Initiated Programs: Internships

 Student-Initiated Programs (SIPs) allow KU students to earn resident KU credit for study abroad programs sponsored by other accredited U.S. universities and colleges.
 The SIP category also applies to degree-seeking KU students who opt to enroll directly in foreign institutions accredited by the Ministry of Education of the host country for a summer, semester, or academic year.

 Below are a few of many SIP program providers that offer internship programs in alternative locations.
 Students may find other program providers on this list offering programs that better fit their needs.
-The KU Office of Study Abroad does not endorse any particular program provider.
+KU Study Abroad & Global Engagement does not endorse any particular program provider.

 - DAAD RISE (Research Internships in Science and Engineering)